betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

-# Making myself better: What craftspeople can teach us about software
+# Making Myself Better: What Craftspeople Can Teach Us about Software

 **Hero Image:**